Analysis | Here’s What We Know About Kids and Covid-19

 4. Do kids spread the virus?

 It’s not yet clear, but it may depend on if they’re sick.
 Children younger than 5 with “mild-to-moderate” Covid-19 have higher concentrations of the virus in their upper airway than older children and adults, doctors in Chicago reported in July.
 This could make them more infectious.
 However, another study published in Nature found the vast majority of infected kids in this age group don’t have symptoms, which reduces their likelihood of transmitting the virus.
 In another, much-cited study of 5,706 coronavirus patients and their contacts in South Korea, researchers concluded that children younger than 10 spread the virus within a household at the lowest rate, but those age 10 to 19 were more likely to spread it than even adults.
-The study had limitations.
-As with similar studies, the researchers first identified an infected person and then tested that person’s contacts, which means they can’t be certain who started the chain.
-Plus, the study was conducted while schools were mostly closed.
+Additional data later cast doubt on the rate of spread for older children but not those under 10, with an overall finding that the ability to transmit seems to increase with age.
 In the U.S., school closure was associated with a 62% drop in Covid-19 cases and 58% decline in deaths, researchers in Cincinnati reported in July.
 They acknowledged that the trends were largest in states with a low cumulative incidence of Covid-19 at the time schools were shut, and that it’s possible some of the reduction was due to other measures.

 5. What’s happened where schools reopened?